-It’s not uncommon for people to wonder whether someone they know has either Asperger's Syndrome (AS) or Attention Deficit Disorder Hyperactivity Disorder ADHD.
+It’s not uncommon for people to wonder whether someone they know has either Asperger's Syndrome (AS) or Attention Deficit Hyperactivity Disorder ADHD.
 The two share many similarities, and even for a trained professional it is not always easy to tell them apart.

-What makes AS and ADHD appear so much alike is that fact that both conditions involve a disturbance of two processes, executive functioning, and information processing.
+What makes AS and ADHD appear so much alike is the fact that both conditions involve a disturbance of two processes, executive functioning, and information processing.
 Executive functioning refers to the brain’s ability to regulate, control and manage other processes, such as planning, attention, problem-solving, inhibition, mental flexibility, task switching, and initiation and monitoring of actions.